EndoCheck Clinical Trial

 How the EndoScope Clinical Trial Works

 If you choose to participate, the endometriosis clinical trial will last approximately three months and include two visits to the Arizona Gynecology Consultants office.
 Upon arrival, you will complete an informed consent form along with an Endometriosis Health Profile Questionnaire and case report forms.
 Afterward, a blood sample will be collected.
-After your laparoscopy, and if you are confirmed to have endometriosis, you will complete the Endometriosis Health Profile Questionnaire again.
-We will compare the results of the blood study test to the pathology reports and surgical observations obtained during your surgery.

 How the EndoScope Clinical Trial Works